 How to teach your teenager to drive safely

 Teaching the kids to drive is one of parenthood’s most challenging rites of passage.
-Julie Hegarty, Vice President of the Australian Driver Trainers Association, offers her best advice for surviving the longest 110 hours of your life and how to teach your teen to drive safely.
+Julie Hegarty, Vice President of the Australian Driver Trainers Association, offers her advice for teaching your teen to drive safely.

 Think beyond parallel parking

 Parents should worry less about reverse parking and more about hazard awareness, Julie says.
 “Kids are not dying parking cars,” she says.
 “They’re dying because they’re losing concentration, driving too fast and not slowing on corners.
 Parking is not a problem.”

 Parents, keep calm and carry on

 “The most important thing is for parents is to be calm,” Julie says.
 “My students often say they drive better when they’re with me because as soon as mum sits there holding the hand brake, grabbing the dashboard and pushing down on the imaginary brake it terrifies the life out of them.
 Then they don't drive well and that scares the parent more.
 It’s a Catch 22.”